Australian Joint Stock Bank Building, Maryborough: History

 A fine two-storeyed masonry bank was constructed with strong classical influences conveying the values of tradition and strength historically identified with this style of architecture.
 As part of the project a two-storey extension was constructed along Kent Street to house the local branch of popular Queensland department store, Finney Isles and Co.
 Along Richmond Street there was a one-storey bank manager's residence.

 Maryborough was the birthplace of Helen Lyndon Goff who under the name PL Travers authored the well known Mary Poppins series of books.
 Her father was Travers Robert Goff, the manager of the Australian Joint Stock Bank at the time of her birth on 9 August 1899.
 A bronze statue at the front of the former bank commemorates Travers and her literary achievements.

 The bank continued in this branch until 1901 when it closed.
 By 1906 the premises had been leased to the Union Bank with a right to purchase the property, which was exercised in 1912.
 By 1924 a verandah had been constructed to the Richmond Street side of the building, requiring the removal of cornices and string coursing and the lengthening of several window openings to house French doors.

 In 1952 the Union Bank merged with the Bank of Australasia to form the Australian and New Zealand (ANZ) Bank, which operated in Maryborough from the Bank of Australasia's existing premises.
 The former Union Bank was therefore offered for sale again and the Queensland Government purchased the building for $12,000 to house the local regional office of the Department of Primary Industries.
 Subsequently, the building became the home of the Office of Recreation and Sport, with the Correctional Services Department leasing space on the upper floor.

+The current owner, the Fraser Coast Regional Council, purchased the building in 2015.

-It is now a museum focusing on the works of P.L.
-Travers, called The Story Bank.
+It is now a museum focusing on the works of P. L. Travers, called The Story Bank.

+In 2019 the building's parking lot was converted into a park, called Mary's Garden, which was officially opened by Fraser Coast mayor George Seymour.